 In fact, you will achieve more if you empower people the right away.

 “The upper limit of what’s possible will increase only with each collaborator you empower to contribute their best work to your shared priorities.
 Likewise, your power decreases with every initiative you unnecessarily hold on to,” notes Jesse Sostrin of PwC in the Harvard Business Review.

-To that end, a manager will know the strengths and weaknesses of the people they manage and then utilize and deploy their strengths for increased output.
+To that end, successful project managers understand the strengths and weaknesses of the people they manage and then utilize and deploy their strengths for increased output.

 Using a project management tool like ClickUp helps you delegate with its transparency, reporting, details and commenting feature.
 And its hierarchy is user-friendly–robust enough for cross-functional teams, but with privacy sharings that can be customized for managers or only select contributors.

 6. Prioritizes Work

 Every item can’t be priority number one.
 By its very definition, something has to fall to number two.
 A good project manager will understand how to prioritize the work for the team and then make the right choice.